 How to Make Your Very Own Kombucha

 The process of making kombucha is relatively simple.
-Now, the first time I attempted to make kombucha, I had used a family member’s SCOBY which she kindly gave to me to start off my kombucha.
-However… I had to travel with it a few hours back home and I don’t think it liked that very much.
+However, the first time I attempted to make kombucha, I was using a family member’s SCOBY which she kindly gave to me to start off my first batch of kombucha.
+BUT… I had to travel with it a few hours in the car and I don’t think it liked that very much.
 So when it came time to make my kombucha, after letting my brew ferment for a week, I started to see mould growing on top of my SCOBY.
-Now, if this happens to you, and you discover furry or fuzzy mould on top of your SCOBY, DO NOT use it.
-This is unhealthy SCOBY which will have contaminated the brew.
-You will need to discard the brew, sterilise the vessel thoroughly, and begin making a new batch from scratch (I know, this is a little disheartening, but trust me, if you keep persisting you’ll get the hang if it!).
+If this happens to you, and you discover furry or fuzzy mould on top of your SCOBY, DO NOT USE IT.
+This SCOBY will have contaminated the brew.
+You will need to discard the batch (including the SCOBY), sterilise the container thoroughly, and begin again (I know, this is devastating, but trust me if you keep persisting you’ll get the hang if it!).

-The second batch I made (using a new SCOBY I purchased from my local health food shop) worked a treat!
-I know have a constant flow of SCOBYs I use to make multiple stockpiles of kombucha.
+The second batch I made (using a new SCOBY I purchased from my local health food shop) worked absolutely brilliantly!
+I now have a constant flow of SCOBYs I use to make multiple stockpiles of kombucha.

 How to Make Kombucha at Home

-Kombucha is an age-old fermented tea beverage and naturally contains antioxidants and beneficial acids and enzymes, and is a health tonic that may aid in improving digestion.
+Kombucha makes a wonderful health tonic that can assist with improving digestion.
 Here is my easy recipe for making kombucha at home:

 - 1 gallon size glass jar (ensure it’s been properly cleaned and sterilised first)

-- 4 cups of filtered water, boiled (ratio: ¼ cup of organic sugar to roughly every 2-3 cups of tea)
+- 4 cups of filtered water, boiled (ratio: 1/4 cup of organic sugar to approx. every 2-3 cups of tea)